inonoob/pihole-sync/README.md

 This is a fork from gadkarisid pihole-sync repo.
 I just hacked it in an ugly way.
 But works for me :).

 All maintenance (adding blocklists, adding entries to whitelist/blacklist/regex) should be done on the master node.
-The master node will upload thoses files connects to the Backup PiHole with scp Privat/Public key combination.
+The master node will upload those files connects to the Backup PiHole with scp Privat/Public key combination.
 The slave node will check the uploaded files and sync them if necceccary.

 ### Usage